 - 1 tbsp kosher salt

-- In a large stockpot, place the Chimayo, Ancho, and the Arbol chiles.
+- In a stockpot or Dutch oven place the Chimayo, Ancho, and Arbol chiles.
 Add red wine vinegar, oregano, garlic, salt, and white onion.
 Add water and bring the ingredients to a boil over high heat.
-Reduce the heat to low and simmer for 20 minutes.2 quarts water, 32 each Chimayo chiles, 16 each Ancho chiles, 8 each chiles de Arbol, 4 cloves garlic, 2 tbsp red-wine vinegar, 2 tsp Mexican oregano, 1 each white onion, medium
+Reduce the heat to low and simmer for 20 minutes.2 quarts water, 32 each Chimayo chiles, 16 each Ancho chiles, 8 each chiles de Arbol, 4 cloves garlic, 2 tbsp red wine vinegar, 2 tsp Mexican oregano, 1 each white onion, medium

 Purée all of the ingredients